This post may contain affiliate links. If you buy through the link, I may earn a commission. Learn More.

-No one loves like a mother does, and while you are so focused on starting this new journey, your own mother is watching her child get ready to embark on a monumental life change.
+No one loves as a mother does, and while you’re so focused on starting this new journey, your own mother is watching her child get ready to embark on a monumental life change.

 She’s witnessing your body change and wants to be there to support you however she can.

 If you’re lucky enough to have your mom or a special mother figure in your life, lean on her.